cpt-westphalen/cpt-westphalen/README.md

 ### NLW 2022 - FIND YOUR DUO [(link)](https://github.com/cpt-westphalen/nlw-ignite-2022)

 Rocketseat's Next Level Week project - but it's my code.
+React, TailwindCSS, Vite.
+Responsive.
+Enhanced from a Figma design.

 ### TDD VITE CRUD [(link)](https://github.com/cpt-westphalen/tdd-vite-windi-crud)

-Testing a few technologies on the same project: Vite for React, test-driven development with Vitest and WindiCSS.
-The CRUD part is yet to be made, tho'.
+Testing a few technologies on the same project: Vite for React, test-driven development with Vitest, and WindiCSS.
+The CRUD part is yet to be made, though.

 ### LEFTNIX [(link)](https://github.com/cpt-westphalen/leftnix)

-My first project, still a work in progress.
-I hate the fact that every time I come back to it I recall how much refactoring it needs.
-Also, I didn't start with Tailwind, or TS, or even Vite, so it's kinda a mess, but it will be great someday.
+A remake of my [first project](https://github.com/cpt-westphalen/leftnix-old) using TypeScript, Vite, Vitest and TailwindCSS.
+I'm live coding it from scratch at [Twitch.](https://twitch.tv/cptwestphalen).